shambp/QUT-IT-Study-Guide/CAB202/CAB202-pracs.md

-# **This unit was dropped before completion, I prefer data over this i am too stupidThis is good for basics, however is depreciated and is missing content**
+# **This unit was dropped before completion, I prefer data over this i am too stupid.
+This is good for basics, however is depreciated and is missing content**

 # Week 1
 ## Counting binary